Wave front set: Generalizations

 is finding the adequate sheaf O characterizing functions belonging to a given subsheaf E of the space G of generalized functions.

 Example

 If we take G = D′ the space of Schwartz distributions and want to characterize distributions which are locally $C^\infty$ functions, we must take for O(Ω) the classical function spaces called O′M(Ω) in the literature.

 Then the projection on the first component of a distribution's wave front set is nothing else than its classical singular support, i.e. the complement of the set on which its restriction would be a smooth function.

 Applications

 The wave front set is useful, among others, when studying propagation of singularities by pseudodifferential operators.
+The propagation of singularities theorem characterizes the wave front set.